esayasbekele/HealthCheck/README.md

 ```

-3.Add a controller that leverages the healthcheck lib
+3. Add a controller that leverages the healthcheck lib

 ```
 [RoutePrefix("")]